w3blogfr/docker-topology-network/README.md

 # docker-topology-network
-This image a only for demonstration.
+This image should be used only for demonstration or audit

 This image is used to see all containers reachable from container.